lukkeutgens/Homelab/Research/proxmox-learning.md

 Usefull for better performance, special hardware for gaming/AI-workloads, USB-dongles and network cards for firewalls.
 Only possible when activated through BIOS/UEFI and supported by CPU.

-Not really needed in my case here.
+You can check this from Proxmox if it is enabled but not really needed in my case here.

 ---